OpenMoonRay/openmoonray-docs/docs/user-reference/how-to-guides/checkpoint-resume/checkpoint/optional-checkpoint-sceneVariables.md

 Default of `checkpoint_multi_version_file_name` is empty.<br>
 <br>

-## background checkpoint write control
+## Background checkpoint write control
 Image file write operation cost is not free.
 We are using openEXR and other image format and mostly they are using data compression logic and it is CPU intensive task.
 Also posix I/O operation over the network disk is costly.
 We need to write multiple checkpoint files during